‘Quiet quitting’ and the chance of a lifetime!

 The concept of ‘quiet quitting’ is new…very new.
 So new that if you search for the term in Google Scholar you’ll get 0 results, whereas a general Google search will return you ~305,000,000 hits.

+So, what is it exactly?
+Quiet quitting is the simple withdrawal, by employees, of their discretionary work effort.
+That over-and-above-what-I-get-paid additional effort that is central to most definitions of employee engagement.
+A precious resource organisations rely on to create a competitive advantage.
 And why would employees choose to quit quietly?
 Because quiet quitting represents a letting go of an over-developed commitment to work, it’s about employees rejecting work habits they see as harmful, such as lengthy commutes to the office.
 A rejection triggered by the experience of having had more choice – for around 18 months – about how work and life are put together.

 The chance of a lifetime